-(3) The circumstances under which the Department of Immigration and Citizenship (DIAC) may agree to vary a student's visa for deferring course commencement or the taking of Leave of Absence are more limited than allowed for by the University's rules.
+(3) The circumstances under which the Department of Immigration and Border Protection (DIBP) may agree to vary a student's visa for deferring course commencement or the taking of Leave of Absence are more limited than allowed for by the University's rules.
 Conditions are also imposed on the University by the ESOS National Code of Practice 2007 in relation to these matters.
 Refer to Standard 13 of the National Code 2007 for further information.

 (4) The ESOS National Code also imposes requirements on the University in relation to cancelling a student's enrolment.

-(6) DIAC assess each student's situation individually in accordance with their policies relating to student visas.
-When issuing a new Confirmation of Enrolment (CoE) the International Office Student Adviser (IOSA) will advise students in writing, who are deferring commencement or temporarily suspending study, that they contact the local DIAC office for advice on how the potential change to enrolment status may impact upon his or her visa.
-They will also alert them to the potential for guidance from the DIAC website or telephone helpline 131 881.
+(6) DIBP assess each student's situation individually in accordance with their policies relating to student visas.
+When issuing a new Confirmation of Enrolment (CoE) the SCU International Student Advisers (IOSA) will advise students in writing, who are deferring commencement or temporarily suspending study, that they contact the local DIBP office for advice on how the potential change to enrolment status may impact upon his or her visa.
+They will also alert them to the potential for guidance from the DIBP website or telephone helpline 131 881.

 (7) The University will make its decisions regarding the assessing, approving and recording of deferment, suspension, or cancellation of student enrolments in accordance with the procedures outlined in this document.